7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Mistake 6: Under-Planning Data Migration

 Fifty per cent of ERP implementations fail on their first attempt (Panorama Consulting, 2025).
-Bad data migration is a frequent cause — especially for Commerce Cloud projects migrating from on-prem Hybris or another e-commerce platform.
+Bad data migration is a frequent cause.

 Teams that treat migration as a one-time script exercise discover at UAT that 10% of products have broken images, customer accounts are duplicated, and historical orders don’t display correctly.
-By then, the go-live date is in jeopardy.
+By then the go-live date is in trouble.

-How to prevent it: Budget migration as a separate workstream — not a task.
+How to prevent it: Budget migration as a separate workstream, not a task.
 Run at least three full migration cycles before go-live: first for structure validation, second for data quality verification, third as a dress rehearsal.
 Use ImpEx validation in dry-run mode.
 Verify image assets, category assignments, and price associations programmatically.
+De facto, this workstream needs its own timeline.

 Mistake 7: Insufficient Testing

 Nearly half of C-suite executives say more than 30% of their IT projects are over budget and late (BCG, 2024).
-Insufficient testing is the mechanism through which many of these overruns materialise — bugs discovered late are 10x more expensive to fix than bugs caught early.
+Insufficient testing is how many of those overruns materialise.
+Bugs found late cost roughly 10x more to fix than bugs caught early.

 Commerce Cloud projects need multiple types of testing: unit tests for custom code, integration tests for API connections, performance tests under load, and user acceptance testing (UAT) with real business scenarios.
 Skipping any one of these creates risk.

-The most dangerous testing gap: integration testing with ERP.
+The most dangerous gap: integration testing with ERP.
 Commerce Cloud sends orders to ERP and receives inventory, pricing, and shipping updates.
-If this integration isn’t tested under realistic conditions — concurrent users, peak volumes, error scenarios — problems appear on launch day.
+If this integration isn’t tested under realistic conditions (concurrent users, peak volumes, error scenarios) the problems show up on launch day.
+And launch day is the worst time to find problems.

 FAQ